helpers/helper-codelinks/README.md

 # helper-codelinks [![NPM version](https://badge.fury.io/js/helper-codelinks.svg)](http://badge.fury.io/js/helper-codelinks)  [![Build Status](https://travis-ci.org/helpers/helper-codelinks.svg)](https://travis-ci.org/helpers/helper-codelinks)

-> Generate a list of links to the first line of code for each method in a given directory.
+> Generate a list of links that take you to the first line of code for each method in a given directory.

 ## Install with [npm](npmjs.org)